Armenian Alphabet is a Window Into Armenian Identity

 Then I had a vision of my own.
 I felt a conviction that the perception of Armenia was changing from the inside out.

 Most Armenians would acknowledge that global awareness of the country has largely been limited to the genocide, its status as a former Soviet satellite and a devastating earthquake in 1988.
 But there was a palpable aura of empowerment and optimism for Armenia’s future among the people I met, and I had a strong sense that positive energy would soon attract vastly more visitors.

 What I experienced of Armenia’s rich and vibrant culture had clearly evolved from its linguistic legacy.
 In preserving their own alphabet and language, Armenians have retained both the letter and the spirit of their heritage, and the world is better for it.

-Read: Get to know the history of Armenia a little better with Anahit Gharibyan, the first employee of Armenian Tree Project Charitable Foundation.
+- Get to know the history of Armenia with Anahit Gharibyan of the Armenian Tree Project Charitable Foundation.

 - Listen and be moved by a poignant Armenian folk song that pleads for diaspora to come home!